 It allows for stratifying thyroid nodules as benign, suspicious or malignant based on ultrasound appearances t...

 The buccal nerve is the only purely sensory branch of the anterior division of the mandibular division of the trigeminal nerve.
 It is not to be confused with the buccal branch of the facial nerve.

 The buccal nerve divides off the anterior division and passes with the paired nerve...

 The buccal space, also known as the buccinator space, is one of the seven suprahyoid deep compartments of the head and neck.

-The buccal spaces are paired fat contained spaces on each side of the face forming cheeks.
-Each space is enveloped by the superficial (investing) layer of...
+The buccal spaces are paired fat-containing spaces on each side of the face forming cheeks.
+Each space is enveloped by the superficial (investing) layer o...

 The buccinator artery is a small branch from the second part of the maxillary artery.
 It runs obliquely forward, between the medial pterygoid and the insertion of the temporalis, to the outer surface of the buccinator, to which it is distributed, anastomosing with branches of the facial artery a...

 The buccinator muscle is a muscle of facial expression located in the cheek, between the maxilla and mandible, and functions chiefly as a muscle of mastication.